What are the Biggest Surprises People get in Estate Planning?

 Software and expertise are what set us apart.
 We have the software and the expertise to understand the particularities of the IRS service regulations and the Treasury regulations, and we understand the particularities of estate planning to bring that all together and provide protection and some guidance from mom and dad as to how their unspent retirement funds will be handled by the next generation.
 We have the checklists and procedures in place to effectively administer the transfers of these accounts after passing according to the IRS and Treasury guidelines.Additional Information Regarding Retirement Plans in Wisconsin

 When it comes to retirement plan trusts, there are a lot of considerations for surviving spouses.
 There are considerations for non-spouse beneficiaries.
 There are some spend-thrift and trust protection considerations where there are a lot of features within a retirement plan trust.
 Is it going to be a conduit trust where those distributions are going to come out each year?
 Is it going to be an accumulation trust, which is much more complex but possibly more protective?
 Maybe we need that protection if we’re worrying about bankruptcy or a reckless beneficiary.

 There are a lot of factors that go into informing the result after the yes or no question of do we do this or not.
 It can be further complicated if there is a special needs issues or minor beneficiaries that factor in the decision of does this make sense and is this something that I need.
 Ultimately, the question is most people seem to think that a) they are never going to die, and b) they are going to spend all their retirement funds themselves.
 The fact is that is not true.
 We work with our clients to get them to face the reality that the protection is important and a useful part in an estate plan.

-For more information on Surprises In Estate Planning, a free initial consultation is your next best step.
+For more information on Surprises In Estate Planning, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (608) 616-4985 today.